stephdavid/english-words/README.md

 * Redesigned the hero background collage include France etc.
 * Renamed the PopulateSearchHistory function to GetSearchHistory which is called once the page loads using an delegation event listener.
 * Made the previous search list items interactive, by using an click event.
 * Commenced adding ARIA attributes, especially for carousel.
 Added the role="button" attribute - $("li").attr('role', 'button'); to the dynamically created previous history items.
 Added ARIA attributes for the bootstrap modals.
-Removed "label for" from search button as it is not required
+Removed "label for" from search button as it is not required.
+* Added titles to resolve the accssibility issue of no text with heading elements.
+As well, to resolve a similar issue, added a "visibly hidden title" to the modals.
+In the first case, the title is overwritten when the APIs output their results.
+In the latter case, font color is same as the backgroud i.e. no text-white class attribute is added.